 We will not ask you the reason for your request.
 We will accommodate all reasonable requests.
-Your request must specify how you wish to be contacted.
+Your request must specify how or where you wish to be contacted.

 Right to a Paper Copy of This Notice.
 Upon your request, you have the right to a paper copy of this notice.
 You may ask us to give you a copy of this notice at any time.
-You may also obtain a copy of this notice at the DBHDS website, www.esh.dbhds.state.va.us to obtain a paper copy of this notice, contact:
+You may also obtain a copy of this notice at the DBHDS website, www.dmhmrsas.state.va.us.
+To obtain a paper copy of this notice, contact:

-Your assigned Social Worker.
+Your assigned Social Worker or the Charge Nurse